How to Make Blackberry Preserves Without Pectin

 Process the Jars of Blackberry Preserves:

 Place the filled jars into the boiling water bath canner .
 Make sure the water covers the jars by at least 1 to 2 inches.
 Adjust heat to medium-high, cover the water canner, and bring water to a rolling boil.
-Process half-pint jars for 15 minutes.
-Adjusting processing time for your altitude.
-If you need to know how to use a water bath canner we have a canning basics video you can watch.
+Process half-pint jars for 15 minutes if at sea level.
+Adjust your processing time if you are above 1000 feet in elevation.